pjagada/spawn-juicer/README.md

 Specnr - original creator of this macro, author of worldBopper9000 and instance setup script

-jojoe77777 - miscellaneous help, initial creator of automatic spawn resetting
+jojoe77777 - miscellaneous help, initial creator of automatic spawn resetting and multi-instance macros

+Ravalle and Mach - miscellaneous help

 EvanKae - affinity help